Emulator Issues #1196

 oh yes! baby.lueshi this patch is so much better.
 Who needs those ifdefs anyway?

-Updated by bztdlinux over 14 years ago
+Updated by bztdlinux almost 15 years ago

 - Issue type set to Feature request